CloudSignal Docs

 const auth = getAuth();

-let mqttClient: mqtt.MqttClient | null = null;
+let mqttClient: CloudSignal | null = null;

-// Listen for token changes
+// Listen for Firebase token changes and re-exchange for fresh MQTT credentials

 onIdTokenChanged(auth, async (user) => {